barchart/alerting-service-public/docs/content/sdk/lib.md

 ### alertManager.subscribeAlerts(query, changeCallback, deleteCallback, createCallback, triggerCallback) :id=alertmanagersubscribealerts
 > Registers four separate callbacks which will be invoked when alerts are created,
 > deleted, changed, or triggered.
+Soon after a subscription is first established, all
+> existing alerts will be sent to the &quot;change&quot; callback.

 **Kind**: instance method of [<code>AlertManager</code>](#AlertManager)
 **Returns**: <code>Disposable</code>